airladon/ThisIGet/src/Lessons/Math/Geometry_1/CongruentTriangles/discover/simple/content.md

 ![](1side.png)

-If you know one side (in this case of value 1), then triangles ABC and ABD can be built off that side.
+If you know one side (in this case of value 1), then triangles ABD and ACD can be built off that side.

 If you start with just a single angle, you can also make more than one triangle.